Cognitive Behavioural Therapy

 Due to covid-19 restrictions all therapy is currently being provided online.

-I hope to be able to resume face-to-face clinics soon.
+I will be able to resume face-to-face clinics on Tuesday 13th April 2021.

 Via Skype, Zoom, Face-Time or Telephone.